jar398/listtools/doc/guide.md

 Each record of each checklist has an associated "taxon concept" determined by the fields of the record with the checklist as context.

-Say that an individual "falls under" a taxon concept meaning that the individual is classified under, or belongs to, that taxon concept.
+Say that an individual "falls under" a taxon concept to mean that the individual is classified under, or belongs to, that taxon concept, or the taxon concept applies to the individual.

 I'll write '_Hyla_ sec.
-C' for the taxon concept for the record in the C checklist record having name '_Hyla_'.
+C' to denote the taxon concept described in source C under the name '_Hyla_'.
+(C might be a checklist.)

-We may not know much about the taxon concept, and it would be challenging to find out (it would usually require a literature search).
+We may not know much about the taxon concept, and it could be challenging to find out (it would usually require a literature search).
 However, that doesn't prevent us from reasoning about it using information in the checklist.